 Allison Orris, Elizabeth Dervan, Alice Lam, and Patricia Boozang, Manatt Health

-The new rule will be implemented on February 24, 2020, as announced by DHS’s U.S. Citizenship and Immigration Services (USCIS) on January 30, 2020.
+The new rule was implemented nationwide on February 24, 2020, as announced by DHS’s U.S. Citizenship and Immigration Services (USCIS) on January 30, 2020 and February 22, 2020.
 This means that for applications for admission or lawful permanent residence (a green card) submitted on or after that date, DHS public charge determinations will newly consider certain immigrants’ use of non-emergency Medicaid (with exceptions for pregnant women and children under 21), housing assistance, and Supplemental Nutrition Assistance Program benefits as well as an expanded set of factors about an applicant’s circumstances, including credit history and English proficiency.
 Coverage through the Children’s Health Insurance Program, the Marketplace, Medicare, and state or local health care programs will not be considered.
 Importantly, the rule will not be enforced retroactively; USCIS clarified that it will not consider a person’s receipt of, or applications for, non-cash benefits prior to the February 24, 2020 effective date.